CDCgov/NEDSS-Modernization/apps/report-execution/notes.md

 #### Partners and Clusters Initiated

+- Total Period Partners, Int
+- Total Partners Initiated, Int
+  - From OI, Int
+  - From RI, Int
+- Contact Index, Decimal
+- Cases w/ No Partners, Int With %
+- Total Clusters Initiated, Int
+  - Cluster Index, Decimal
+  - Cases w/ No Clusters, Int With %

 #### Dispositions - New Partners and Clusters

+- New partners Examined, Int With %
+  - Preventative RX, Int With %
+  - Refused Prev.
+RX, Int With %
+  - Infected, RX'D, Int With %
+  - Infected, No RX, Int With %
+  - Not Infected, Int With %
+- New partners No Exam, Int With %
+  - Insufficient Info, Int With %
+  - Unable To Locate, Int With %
+  - Refused Exam, Int With %
+  - OOJ, Int With %
+  - Other, Int With %
+  - Domestic Violence Risk, Int With %
+  - Patient Deceased, Int With %
+  - Previous Prev RX, Int With %
+- Previous RX, Int With %
+- Open, Int With %
+- New Clusters Examined, Int With %
+  - Preventative RX, Int With %
+  - Refused Prev.
+RX, Int With %
+  - Infected, RX'D, Int With %
+  - Infected, No RX, Int With %
+  - Not Infected, Int With %
+- New Clusters No Exam, Int With %
+  - Insufficient Info, Int With %
+  - Unable To Locate, Int With %
+  - Refused Exam, Int With %
+  - OOJ, Int With %
+  - Other, Int With %
+  - Domestic Violence Risk, Int With %
+  - Patient Deceased, Int With %
+  - Previous Prev RX, Int With %
+- Previous RX, Int With %
+- Open, Int With %

 #### Speed of Exam - Partners and Clusters

+- New Partners Examined, Int
+  - Within 3 Days, Int With %
+  - Within 5 Days, Int With %
+  - Within 7 Days, Int With %
+  - Within 14 Days, Int With %
+- New Clusters Examined, Int
+  - Within 3 Days, Int With %
+  - Within 5 Days, Int With %
+  - Within 7 Days, Int With %
+  - Within 14 Days, Int With %

 ## Case Management - HIV